zgotobed/zgotobed.github.io/index.md

 ## Contact

-If you’re interested in my work or would like to discuss potential opportunities, feel free to reach out via email or LinkedIn.
+If you’re interested in my work or would like to discuss potential opportunities, feel free to reach out via email!